-When playing a krrkt'kxhfrr character, increase your Strength, Dexterity, and Constitution by 1 each, but decrease your Charisma by 3 and your Intelligence by 3.
-You may not raise Charisma or Intelligence skills to a base level greater than 4.
-You have two extra base damage saves at TN14+ minus your Constitution.
-Your unarmed attacks deal -2 damage.
+When playing a krrkt'kxhfrr character, increase your Strength, Dexterity, and Constitution by 1 each, but decrease your Charisma by 3 and your Intelligence by 1.
 You may jump up to 60 meters by using your wings.

 Yashcherit

 In appearance, yashcheritsy are the quintessential lizard-men from outer space.
 They are humanoid in form, bipedal with two arms and two legs where you would expect to find them, but they have thick, treelike tails, scales rather than skin, and saurian heads.
 They are most often green in color, but range from black to yellow.